VenturousStudios/Unreal-Engine-5-Extra-Documentation/Docs/Character/CharacterMovementComponentAsync.md

 #### Parameters
 - `RequestedSpeed`: The speed that the character is trying to achieve.
-- `Output`: Reference to `FCharacterMovementComponentAsyncOutput` containing the character's current movement state.
+- `Output`: Reference to `FCharacterMovementComponentAsyncInputOutput` containing the character's current movement state.

 #### Behavior
 - Compares the character's current velocity against the requested speed.